rafamqrs/parse-logging-ocp/README.md

-# Parsing json logging with Cluster Logging OCP
+# Parsing json logging with Openshift Cluster Logging
 This sample project contains a rest api with a json responde and a simple log sysout.

 The base of the project is to show how to set up the ClusterLogForwader to parse the log json message into the structured fields.